iAmNathanJ/file-pluck/README.md

 Returns an array of strings plucked from input string.
 Optionally, accepts a limit argument to limit the number of items in the returned array.

 **filePluck.pluckFile(file)** `promise.then(array => {})`
-Returns a promise that resolves to an array of strings.
+Returns a promise that resolves to an array of strings. `file` can be a string value or an array of string values.
+Globs work, so feel free to mix and match as necessary, e.g. `pluckFile(['*.html', 'main.css'])`

 **filePluck.pairUp(array)** `array`
 Maps an input array to an array of JS objects, key value pairs.